bensu/basic-om-tut/Basic-Tutorial.md

 you are not familiar with them, we recommend going through the [ClojureScript tutorial for Light Table](http://github.com/swannodette/lt-cljs-tutorial) first.
-We will use [Chestnut](https://github.com/plexus/chestnut) to easily get an interactive environment for Om.
+We will use [Chestnut](https://github.com/plexus/chestnut) to easily get an interactive environment for ClojureScript and Om.
 Chestnut comes with 2 things besides Om:

 - [Figwheel](https://github.com/bhauman/lein-figwheel): A plugin that automatically reloads your ClojureScript and CSS as soon as you save the file, no need for browser refresh.
 - [Weasel](https://github.com/tomjakubowski/weasel): Browser connected REPL to try things out and manipulate your running app.